aoloe/php-senape/README.md

 For now, the best you can do is to have a look at the `TODO:` in the code.

-Second best is choosing one of the _unchecked_ items in the todo list included in this README file.
+Second best is choosing one of the _unchecked_ items in the todo list below.

-Before working on anything, please add a matching ticket in the issue tracker stating that you will write on it, fork, create a new branch and make a pull request when you're done.
+Before working on a feature, please add a matching ticket in the issue tracker and announce that you will be working on it.
+Then fork the repository, create a new branch and make a pull request when you're done.

 ## Implementation details